-Broken heart syndrome is a temporary condition that is brought on by a stressful event such as death of a loved one.
+Broken heart syndrome is a temporary condition that is brought on by a stressful event such as the death of a loved one.
 It is caused by the heart’s reaction to a surge of stress hormones.
-Broken heart syndrome is also variously called takotsubo cardiomyopathy, apical ballooning syndrome or stress cardiomyopathy by doctors.
+Broken heart syndrome is also variously called Takotsubo cardiomyopathy, apical ballooning syndrome or stress cardiomyopathy by doctors.

 Broken heart syndrome affects more women than men; more than 90% of cases reported thus far are in women.
 It appears that women 50 years or older are more susceptible to it since it is especially more common after menopause.
-It appears that about 2% of people, who seem to be having heart attack, actually have broken heart syndrome.
-Among women the number may be higher than 5%.
+It appears that about 2% of people, who seem to be having a heart attack, actually have broken heart syndrome.
+Among women, the number may be higher than 5%.

 The exact cause of broken heart syndrome is not known but it is thought to be caused by a sudden surge of stress hormone such as adrenaline, which might temporarily damage the heart of some people.
 Due to this, a temporary constriction of large or small arteries of the heart results, causing the symptoms of the syndrome.

 Broken heart syndrome is mostly preceded by an intense physical or emotional event.
 Some potential triggers are mentioned below: